SindreSB/FindYourCandy/SETUP_GUIDE.md

 $ tar xvzf inception-2015-12-05.tgz
 ```
 Copy the .pb file to _installationfiles/models
-NB!
-It is only the .pd file we need.

 ## Using Ansible to install requrements and move scripts